 Competent Staffs: English speaking Certified Experience Guide, Trekking Support Staffs.

-WHAT ARE NOT COVERED?
+WHAT ARE NOT COVERED IN THE COST?

 Expenses due to individual nature like shopping, tipping or tips, and so forth.